 (As of Feb 14, 12:00am.
 Source: Ministry of Health and Welfare)

 The past week saw another small decrease in the number of new cases.
-The average nationwide fell to 353 (282 in Greater Seoul) for the week of February 7 to 13.
+The average nationwide fell to 353 (282 in Greater Seoul) for the week of February 7–13.
 The numbers are now low enough that the social distancing restrictions can be eased, so starting today Level 1.5 will apply nationwide and Level 2 in the greater Seoul area.
 Specifically, this means that cinemas, PC cafes, arcades, hagwons, study rooms, and theme parks may operate without limits on their opening hours.
-Restaurants, cafes, indoor gyms, karaoke rooms, door-to-door sales promotion headquarters, party rooms, and indoor music venues in Greater Seoul may operate until 10pm, while in the rest of the country these businesses (except the sales promotion headquarters) may operate without time limits.
+Restaurants, cafes, indoor gyms, karaoke rooms, door-to-door sales promotion headquarters, party rooms, and indoor music venues in Greater Seoul may operate until 10pm, while in the rest of the country these businesses (except sales promotion headquarters) may operate without time limits.
 Another big change is that night clubs and bars may now open for business until 10pm in Greater Seoul, and through the night in the rest of the country.
-Sporting events may fill up to 10% of the spectator seating in Greater Seoul and up to 30% in the rest of the country.
-Weddings and funerals may now be attended by more people—limited to fewer than 100 people in the capital area and fewer than 500 in other regions.
+Sporting events are permitted to fill a maximum of 10% of seating in Greater Seoul and up to 30% in the rest of the country.
+Weddings and funerals may now be attended by more people: 100 people in the capital area and 500 in other regions.
 Events with 500 or more attendees may be permitted if they report to the local government and negotiate in advance.
-Informal gatherings, communal meals, and boarding are still prohibited in all places of worship, but formal weekly services may fill 20% of the seating capacity in Greater Seoul and 30% in other regions.
+Informal gatherings, communal meals, and boarding are still prohibited in all places of worship, but formal weekly services are allowed to fill 20% of seating capacity in Greater Seoul and 30% in other regions.